Skip to content

 Permission Settings

-allowArray of permission rules allowing tool usage.
-Note: Bash rules use prefix matching, not regular expressions[ "Bash(git diff:*)" ]
+allowArray of permission rules allowing tool use.
+Note: Bash rules use prefix matching, not regex[ "Bash(git diff:*)" ]

-askArray of permission rules requesting confirmation when tool is used[ "Bash(git push:*)" ]
+askArray of permission rules requiring confirmation for tool use[ "Bash(git push:*)" ]

-denyArray of permission rules denying tool usage.
-Used to exclude CodeBuddy Code access to sensitive files.
-Note: Bash patterns use prefix matching and can be bypassed (see Bash Permission Limitations)[ "WebFetch", "Bash(curl:*)", "Read(./.env)", "Read(./secrets/**)" ]
+denyArray of permission rules denying tool use.
+Used to exclude CodeBuddy Code from accessing sensitive files.
+Note: Bash patterns are prefix-matched and can be bypassed (see Bash Permission Limitations)[ "WebFetch", "Bash(curl:*)", "Read(./.env)", "Read(./secrets/**)" ]

-additionalDirectoriesAdditional working directories CodeBuddy can access[ "../docs/" ]
+additionalDirectoriesAdditional working directories that CodeBuddy can access[ "../docs/" ]

 defaultModeDefault permission mode when opening CodeBuddy Code"acceptEdits"

 disableBypassPermissionsModeSet to "disable" to prevent activating bypassPermissions mode.
-This disables the -y and --dangerously-skip-permissions command-line flags"disable"
+This disables the -y and --dangerously-skip-permissions CLI flags"disable"

 Memory Configuration (Experimental)